Skip to content

 ‘Well, I am sure it will all be very wonderful,’ Richard said and pushed his soup bowl away.

-After dinner the group set off to the Caracalla baths, an ancient Roman ruin used to stage operas and other events for the tourists.
+After dinner, the group set off to the Caracalla baths, an ancient Roman ruin used to stage operas and other events for the tourists.
 Tonight the organisers presented Verdi’s opera Aida, complete with a huge chorus and live camels and horses, performed by soldiers in full Egyptian costumes, taking part in the victory march, a highlight of the show.
 Radames arrived on a chariot drawn by four white horses.
 Michael marvelled at the magnificence of the scenery.
 He had never before sat through an entire opera, though he had heard some of the music on the radio.
 After all the trumpeting and tramping rhythms of the Victory March, the stage quietened down as Aida sang a nostalgic aria on the banks of the Nile.
-The evening was hot and Michael was tired from his long day of activities; during act three, as the soprano sang O patria mia, he fell asleep and missed the rest of the act and most of the the next one.
+The evening was hot and Michael was tired from his long day of activities; during act three, as the soprano sang O patria mia, he fell asleep and missed the rest of the act and most of the next one.
 He did however wake up in time to witness the immolation scene where Radames and Aida are entombed together, locked in a dying embrace.
 He found this very impressive and moving.
 Michael always looked back on that night at the opera, in later years, celebrating it as one of the highlights of his teenage life, but forgetting to mention that he slept through almost half of it.

 The next day marked the departure of the party from the eternal city.
 The journey back to Cattolica was uneventful.
 The three days had been exhausting for the boys.
 A lot of activity had been packed into the excursions and they looked forward to seeing their friends again, especially the ones that had not been on the excursion with them.
-After the trip to the catacombs, Michael’s sleep was disturbed with images of the ghosts of long dead Romans.
-In the darkness of their long tunnels, he saw the dead climb from their niches and talk with each other, trying to understand why they were there and what their loved-ones were doing in the world above.
-These were not frightening nightmares; his mind was striving to capture the life of the past and its peoples.
+After the trip to the catacombs, Michael’s sleep was disturbed with images of the ghosts of long-dead Romans.
+In the darkness of their long tunnels, he saw the dead climb from their niches and talk with each other, trying to understand why they were there and what their loved ones were doing in the world above.
+These were not frightening nightmares; his mind was striving to capture the life of the past and its people.
 He dreamt about them, to be with them.
 Their lives fascinated him and he longed to find out more about how Romans lived in those far-off days of centuries ago.
 But that would have to wait until he got home.

 Next: Chapter 6 Conflict Under the Sun.